-The Beginning Theatre course is designed to develop acting skills and gain a general knowledge of the theater world.
+The Beginning Theatre course is designed to develop acting skills and gain a general knowledge of the theatre world.
 Special emphasis is directed toward concentration and development of characterizations.
 This is a group activity class in which all students take an active part.

-Advanced: This course takes a deeper look into all areas of the theater.
+Advanced: This course takes a deeper look into all areas of the theatre.
 First semester will involve study in the areas of make-up, set design, set construction, costumes, properties, acting, types of theater and directing.
 Second semester will involve the practical application of the material learned during the first semester.
 Participation requires a commitment to performing both in class and outside of the school day.

 National Core Arts Standards